This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 We had a 14-year-old Knaus for several years, which was built like a tank and just kept going!

 If you’re going for a van conversion, then make sure you fully understand how it’s been built, especially if it’s a self-build.
 Are you confident in the skills of the builder and the equipment used?
-The last thing you need is to head off on the road full-time in a shoddy build, with problems that will be exacerbated by your lifestyle.
+The last thing you need is to head off on the road full-time in a shoddy build, with problems that your lifestyle will exacerbate.

 RELATED POST: Buying a Motorhome That’s Right for You – All You Need to Know

-Can you live in a motorhome full-time in UK and Europe?
-A lot of people contact us to ask questions about the legalities of full-time campervan living.
+Can you live in a motorhome full-time in the UK and Europe?
+Many people contact us to ask questions about the legalities of full-time campervan living.
 So, is it legal to live in a van?

-In the UK this means you need to be a resident, with a British passport or other entitlement to live there.
+To live in a motorhome in the UK you need to be a resident, with a British passport or other entitlement to live there.
 Your motorhome or campervan must be taxed, insured and have a valid MOT.

 In Europe, living in a camper van has become a bit more complex now that Great Britain and Northern Ireland have left the EU.
 Travelling in Europe has become more complicated because of changes to freedom of movement for United Kingdom citizens in Europe.

-It is still possible to travel full-time on the continent, but you can now only spend 90 in every 180 days in the Schengen area.
-This means leaving European countries we are familiar with, and heading for Morocco, some of the Balkan countries, and Turkey.
+Travelling full-time on the continent is still possible, but you can now only spend 90 in every 180 days in the Schengen area.
+This means leaving European countries we are familiar with and heading for Morocco, some of the Balkan countries, and Turkey.

 Motorhome Insurance

 The type of insurance you need will depend on where you want to travel and your circumstances.
-Safeguard, Sterling, Staveley Head and Comfort all over 365 days policies for Europe, which covers all the member states of the EU.
-Since 2021 a green card is no longer required.
+Safeguard, Sterling, Staveley Head and Comfort all over 365 days policies for Europe, which covers all the member states of the European Union.
+Since 2021, a green card is no longer required, but you must have a minimum of 3rd party insurance.

-You will need separate cover to visit places like Morocco, Turkey and some of the Balkan countries.
-If you’re lucky your insurance company may cover you, although this is becoming rare now.
+You will need separate cover to visit places like Morocco, Turkey and some of the non-EU Balkan countries.
+If you’re lucky, your insurance company may cover you, although this is becoming rare now.
 Otherwise, you need to buy third-party insurance at the border.

 Full-Timing Motorhome Insurance

-If you are renting or selling up your property to live in a motorhome and don’t have a bricks-and-mortar base to return to, then you’ll need to take out full-timing insurance.
+If you rent or sell up your property to live in a motorhome and don’t have a brick-and-mortar base to return to, you’ll need to take out full-timing insurance.

-This is generally more expensive than regular insurance and you may be tempted to not tell the insurance about your circumstances, but this could invalidate your insurance if you have an accident.
+This is generally more expensive than regular insurance, and you may be tempted not to tell the insurance about your circumstances.
+However, this could invalidate your insurance if you have an accident.

-There is only one true full-time policy available in the UK, which is underwritten by Aviva and sold by the brokers Comfort Insurance and Adrian Flux.
+Only one true full-time policy is available in the UK, which is underwritten by Aviva and sold by the brokers Comfort Insurance and Adrian Flux.
+Other insurers like Safeguard offer 365 days of EU travel as standard, but they do this because you have a home to return to.
+This is the point of difference between full-timing in a motorhome and travelling in a motorhome.

 Breakdown Insurance

-Not a necessity by any means, but if you’re heading to Europe or in an older motorhome, having motorhome breakdown cover does give you peace of mind.
+It’s not necessary by any means, but if you’re heading to Europe or in an older motorhome, having a motorhome breakdown cover gives you peace of mind.

-Choose their motorhome breakdown cover which has no height, weight or length restrictions.
-As far as we’re aware it’s the only product with no restrictions on the market.
+Choose their motorhome breakdown cover with no height, weight or length restrictions.
+As far as we know, it’s the only product with no restrictions on the market.

 Travel Insurance

-You will also need travel insurance to supplement your EHIC/GHIC health insurance card (get one if you don’t have one!) if you intend on living in a motorhome in Europe or beyond.
+You will also need travel insurance to supplement your EHIC or GHIC health insurance card if you intend on living in a motorhome in Europe or beyond.
+We’ve had several health scares, and the GHIC has worked a treat each time.
+Get one here if you don’t have one – they’re free for all UK citizens.

 Back-packer insurance tends to be the best as it will cover you for up to 24 months, although lots of companies limit you to a year if you’re over 55 years old.

-Most companies won’t let you take this out once you’ve started travelling, so plan ahead, although if you use True Traveller, who we recommend, they have a policy where you can renew annually on the road.
-This policy also includes more activities and sports cover as standard than any we have seen elsewhere.
+Most companies won’t let you take this out once you’ve started travelling, so plan ahead.
+If you use True Traveller, who we recommend, they have a backpacker policy that you can renew annually while on the road.
+This policy also has excellent activities covered as standard and allows you to pick the insurance elements you want to be covered.
+So if you don’t want baggage or cancellation cover, you don’t pay for it.

 Managing Your Address

 What address will you use if you’re selling up or renting?
-You will need a UK fixed address for your driving licence and V5 document and this address will also need to be used for motorhome insurance.
+You will need a UK fixed address for your driving licence and V5 document, which will also need to be used for motorhome insurance.
 Think carefully about where this might be, as some parts of the country will increase your premium exponentially due to high-risk factors.

 We maintain a permanent address at my Mum’s house.
 We literally changed our address for everything when we sold the house.
 We are also on the electoral role at Mums, but after the first year of paying the 25% council tax single-person discount my Mum had previously received, we told the council we were no longer living there and she now only pays for herself.